What better way to end a day of camping fun than singing a few tunes around the campfire?

 Camp Granada is a 1960s Grammy-award-winning song written from the point of view of a young boy heading to summer camp.
 While the singer has a lousy time during his summer camp experience, the song is filled with funny words and rhymes that kids will enjoy.

 One of the best parts of any camping trip is building a fire, roasting marshmallows, and singing some tunes with your family and friends.
-We hope our guide to the 25 best camping songs inspires you to start your own campfire sing-song!
+We hope our guide to the 25 best campfire songs inspires you to start your own campfire sing-song!